-The Sectional Semifinal games shall be played on Wednesday and Thursday, June 4 & 5.
+Regional Finals: Saturday, May 31, 2014 The Sectional semifinal games may be played on Tuesday, June 3, and Wednesday, June 4.
 The Sectional Final (Championship) shall be played on Saturday, June 7.
 The Super-Sectional games shall be played on Monday, June 9.

-Note: When playing facilities allow teams to play semi-final games as double headers in the regional and sectional, this is recommended.

-Sites for Regional, Sectional, and Super-Sectional games shall be announced at a later date.
-The Class 3A & 4A State Final tournament will be held on Friday June 13 and Saturday, June 14.
-The tournament will be held at Silver Cross Field, located at One Mayor Art Schultz Drive, Joliet.
+Sites for Regional, Sectional, and Super-Sectional games shall be announced on the IHSA web site.

+The Class 3A/4A Girls Softball State Final tournament will be held on Friday, June 13, and Saturday, June 14 at the EastSide Centre, East Peoria, Illinois.

 III.
-ONLINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIR-MATIVE ACTION AND ONLINE LIST OF PARTICIPANTS
+ON-LINE ENTRIES, WITHDRAWAL PROCEDURES, ELIGIBILITY, AFFIR-MATIVE ACTION

-The Policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the 2013-14 Entry Policies and Procedures.
+The policy for Original Entry Deadlines, Late Entries, and Late Withdrawals shall be the policies and procedures regarding entry for all IHSA-sponsored sport/activities included in the 2013-14 Entry Polices and Procedures.

-A. Online Entries
+A. On-line Entries

-All member schools must enter their school into the state series competition through the IHSA Schools Center on the IHSA Website at www.ihsa.org.
-The deadline for entry in boys baseball is February 1, 2014.
-The 2013-14 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA Website.
+All member schools must enter their school into the state series competition through the IHSA School Center on the IHSA Website at www.ihsa.org.
+The deadline for entry is February 1, 2014.
+The 2013-14 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.

-- B. Late Entries: Any attempt to enter a sport or activity online after the established deadlines will be denied.
+B. Late Entries:

+Any attempt to enter a sport or activity online after the established deadlines will be denied.
 Schools that wish to enter after the deadline will be considered late.
 To be considered for late entry, the Principal/Official Representative must contact the IHSA administrative officer in charge of that sport or activity.
-The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school. - C. Breach of Contract By-law 6.041 (Withdrawal Procedure) To withdraw without penalty, the Principal must notify the IHSA Office, in writing, of the school's withdrawal from the respective sport prior to the seeding meeting date and/or the date the List of Participants is due for that sport.
+The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school.

+C. Breach of Contract By-Law 6.041 (Withdrawal Procedure)

+To withdraw without penalty, the Principal must notify the IHSA Office, in writing, of the school's withdrawal from the respective sport prior to the seeding meeting date and/or the date the List of Participants is due for that sport.